What's Your Marketability Quotient?

 4. Be willing to relocate.

-Not always easy to do, but if you can accept an appointment which requires relocation, your marketability will improve significantly.
-To sweeten the pot and depending on how urgent their need is, schools will often sweeten the pot with a moving allowance and/or on campus housing.
+Not always easy to do, but if you can accept an appointment that requires relocation, your marketability will improve significantly.
+To sweeten the pot and depending on how urgent their need is, schools will often sweeten the pot with a moving allowance and/or on-campus housing.
 It never hurts to ask.

 Subjects in demand will vary from region to region.
-But it stands to reason that math and physics teachers will probably be in shorter supply compared with physical education teachers.
+However, it stands to reason that math and physics teachers will probably be in shorter supply than physical education teachers.
 Do you have experience teaching STEM subjects?
 Are you proficient in teaching robotics?
-Can you teach how to write a blog or how to create an app?
-If you can teach at the AP level or have IB teaching experience and certification, that will increase your marketability quotient too.
-Private schools need paraprofessionals too, depending on the size of the school.
-If you can offer experience as an athletic trainer, or are a specialist in exercise and sports injuries, your skills and experience will be in demand at a school with an extensive sports program.
+Can you teach me how to write a blog or create an app?
+If you can prepare at the AP level or have IB teaching experience and certification, that will increase your marketability quotient, too.
+Private schools need paraprofessionals, too, depending on the school size.
+If you can offer experience as an athletic trainer or are a specialist in exercise and sports injuries, your skills and experience will be in demand at a school with an extensive sports program.

 6. Hold an advanced degree.